klamping/vrt-email-course/day-2.md

 A few things:

 1. I reorganized the code to have each command on a separate line.
 This helps with readability.
 2. I "chained" the `url` command to the `init` command.
-This is the same method of chaining you may have seen with [jquery commands](http://tobiasahlin.com/blog/quick-guide-chaining-in-jquery/) (or [JavaScript promises](https://davidwalsh.name/promises), if you're familiar with those).
+This is the same method of chaining you may have seen with [jQuery commands](http://tobiasahlin.com/blog/quick-guide-chaining-in-jquery/) (or [JavaScript promises](https://davidwalsh.name/promises), if you're familiar with those).
 3. I used the `url` command to do something in the browser.
 How awesome!

 ### Check the title